cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/okta-u2f.md

 ## Test U2F in Access

 You can begin building U2F policies by testing your Okta integration.

-Navigate to the **Settings > Authentication** section of the Teams Dashboard.
+Navigate to the **Settings > Authentication** section of the Zero Trust Dashboard.
 Next, choose the row for Okta and click **Test**.

 ![Test MFA](../static/zero-trust-security/require-yubikey/idp-list.png)